 Will my gas cost be refunded?

-As is typical for interactions on the Ethereum blockchain, any gas that was not consumed by a transaction on Clipper will be refunded to its sender.
+As is typical for interactions on blockchains, any gas that was not consumed by a transaction on Clipper will be refunded to its sender.